falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 ---
-title: Falco Quickstart
+title: Try Falco on Linux
-description: Learn how to install Falco on Ubuntu
+description: Learn how to install Falco on Linux
-slug: falco-quickstart
+slug: falco-linux-quickstart
-aliases: [/falco-quickstart]
+aliases: [/falco-linux-quickstart]
 weight: 20
 ---